-Does the above sentence ring any bells to you?
-This special sentence has every alphabet of the English language in it.
-It is also one of the primary reasons you would find most fonts illustrated through this very sentence.
-This special sentence would also help you improve your typing accuracy, with some practice of course.
-Practice typing by typing this sentence repetitively.
+This sentence will help you improve your typing accuracy, with some practice of course.
+Practice typing this sentence repetitively.
 Although you are bound to make some mistakes early on, over the long run you’ll benefit much from this sentence alone.

 Practicing this sentence multiple numbers of times will help you understand the positioning of all the alphabets on the keyboard.
-This understanding will help you achieve better typing accuracy while you are working on the improving of your typing speed.
-Get well-versed in the positioning of all the keys on the keyboard by practicing this sentence often times.
+This understanding will help you achieve better typing accuracy while you work on the improving your typing speed.
+Get well-versed in the positioning of all the keys on the keyboard by practicing this sentence often.

 Repetition is good, sometimes!

 While repetitive and monotonous tasks are no good in boosting your creativity, practice does make one perfect!
 Try to practice some amount of typing daily to keep the skills you’ve been accruing.

 A 30-minute slot of daily typing will help you tremendously in improving your typing skills and achieve a better accuracy rate while typing faster.
 Set a certain goal according to your present typing speeds and try to aim higher every time.

 With practice and patience, you will witness your typing speed improve significantly.
 Remember Malcolm Gladwell’s famous statement in his book Outliers on learning anything you wish to – “It takes 10,000 hours to master anything.”